ptesar/ethname-pfsense/README.md

   2. Copy `README.md` to `/usr/share/ethname/`
   3. Copy `ethname.8` to `/usr/local/man/man8/`

-You can run the following commands from the directory where you extracted ethname:
+You can run the following commands from the directory where you downloaded the repository:

 ```
 mkdir -p /usr/local/ethname/